Kernix13/beginner-git-commands/BEGINNER_GIT.md

 3. Link 3: [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

-All those commands above worked and I then back on GitHub:
+All those commands above worked.
+Then go to GitHub and follow these steps:

 1. Click your profile photo, then click Settings.
 2. In the "_Access_" section of the sidebar, click _SSH and GPG keys_.